-About MeI am a Vice President at Compass Lexecon, where I specialize in the areas of valuation and securities.
-Over the last 10 years, I have worked on hundreds of engagements involving firms across a broad-spectrum of industries concerning issues such as appraisals, solvency, market efficiency, materiality, loss causation, and damages.
+About MeI am a Vice President at Compass Lexecon, where I specialize in valuation, corporate finance, financial statements analysis, and damages.
+I have worked on hundreds of engagements involving firms across a broad spectrum of industries concerning issues such as business valuation, fraudulent conveyance/ solvency, market efficiency, materiality, loss causation, and damages.

 As a quick summary, the key features of the book are as follows:

 A running list of errata for my book can be found here.

 I have extensive experience building sophisticated financial models in Excel/VBA and R. I have developed a number of models for teaching purposes, which can be found at models.cliffordang.com.
 I also presented at the R in Finance Conference in 2012 on a practical method of estimating the market value of illiquid debt.
 The presentation in that conference can be found here.

 I worked with DataCamp, an interactive learning platform for R/Python and Data Science, to develop a bond valuation and analysis course.
 In this course, I use R to teach students the fundamental concepts of bond valuation.
 By the end of the course, the student would have learned how to value a bond, estimate a bond's yield to maturity, and calculate a bond's duration and convexity.
 This course will set the student up for more advanced fixed income coursework.